keithlim/hrtech/README.md

 The *test* script will set the environment variable *PG_DATABASE* to the testing database (*test_hrtech*) and auto exit once all tests have finished running.
 Note that each round of testing will upload several .csv files to the **resources/static/assets/uploads** folder.
 It is ok to delete them after each round of testing.

 ### Coverage
 The files that handle the testing are located [here](https://github.com/keithlim/hrtech/tree/master/backend/test) in this folder.
-They use [Mocha] JavaScript testing framework and [Chai] JavaScript assertion libray.
+They use the [Mocha] JavaScript testing framework and [Chai] JavaScript assertion libray.

 - Uploading of Csv files
 - Retrieving employee data